-- Health and Safety Inspections will be conducted by the Campus Life staff once per month at a time posted and announced 24 hours in advance.
-Inspections are intended to insure residents are maintaining safe furniture placement and equipment in accordance with fire code and that the room is a clean and healthy environment free of trash. - Residents have 24 hours to rectify any health and safety concerns discovered and communicated by Campus Life staff. - Repeated health and safety violations may result in fines, reassignment or referral to the Dean of Student Affairs Office.
+- Health and Safety Inspections will be conducted by the Residence Life and Housing staff quarterly at a time posted and announced 24 hours in advance.
+Inspections are intended to insure residents are maintaining safe furniture placement and equipment in accordance with fire code and that the room is a clean and healthy environment free of trash. - 2.
+Residents have 24 hours to rectify any health and safety concerns discovered and communicated by Residence Life and Housing staff. - Repeated health and safety violations may result in fines, reassignment or referral to the Dean of Student Affairs Office.